gazman-sdk/Life-Cycle/README.md

 Advanced usage
 --------------
-The documentation is not complete just yet, here are the additional usages that will be documented soon.
+The documentation is not complete just yet(But the source is!), here are the additional usages that will be documented soon.

  - Using **Factory** as [factory patern](http://en.wikipedia.org/wiki/Factory_method_pattern)
  - Using **Factory** with family property, to implement [multiton patern](http://en.wikipedia.org/wiki/Multiton_pattern).